shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-viewability.md

 When viewability is enabled, the VPAID wrapper is served by default.
 If the player does not support VPAID, and the original third party creative was VAST, the VAST XML will serve without the VPAID component, and viewability will not be measured.
 Creatives that already include VPAID components will not serve on players that do not support VPAID.

-The Xandr VPAID wrapper will always serve when the player is able to play VPAID creatives.
+The Microsoft Advertising VPAID wrapper will always serve when the player is able to play VPAID creatives.
 At present, only desktop web and mobile web are supported.
 Viewability measurement on both instream and outstream positions is supported.

 ### The ad serving lifecycle

 1. A **video tag** is embedded within a video player on a publisher's website.
-1. Consumer loads the website and the video ad tag makes a **bid request** to Xandr servers.
+1. Consumer loads the website and the video ad tag makes a **bid request** to Microsoft Advertising servers.
-1. The Xandr server generates a **VAST document** that links to the Xandr VPAID wrapper URL, and from the VAST to the player via a URL.
+1. The Microsoft Advertising server generates a **VAST document** that links to the Microsoft Advertising VPAID wrapper URL, and from the VAST to the player via a URL.
 1. The VAST document is **sent** to the **Video player**.
-1. The player loads, initializes, and **runs** the Xandr **VPAID viewability wrapper**.
+1. The player loads, initializes, and **runs** the Microsoft Advertising **VPAID viewability wrapper**.
 1. The VPAID wrapper injects the **viewability measurement javascript** on the page.
 1. The VPAID wrapper makes a call to a **third party ad server**.
 1. Third party ad server generates a **VAST document** (the original VAST creative uploaded within Microsoft Monetize).